raywu60kg/credit-card-fraud-detection/docs/dev_mode.md

 # Dev mode
-I use pipenv and pyenv for developing.
-If you never use them, you can check [here](https://medium.com/wu-hao-hsiang/how-to-set-up-python-working-environment-233a8a894c0a) to have basic understand.
-Anyway, you can also use conda or venv and install package from requirements.txt
+I used `pipenv` and `pyenv` for developing.
+If you have not used them before, you can check [here](https://medium.com/wu-hao-hsiang/how-to-set-up-python-working-environment-233a8a894c0a) to have some basic understanding.
+Also, you can use `conda` or `venv` and install package from requirements.txt

 ## My dev setup
 ```